Warm water and reef fish

 The imperial face can be snub-nosed, long-faced or slender.
 Emperors are one of those groups of fish of which there are endless variations, which should mean that you can keep menu planners chefs fish merchants and everyone happy.

 If only.
 For some reason, long face emperors have not well-liked snub-nosed emperors are.
 I’ve earthen not and find them as good as each other what about the thumbprint emperor or the sky emperor?
-To look at they are very much like snappers with a thin body and sharp spines.

 Don’t ignore larger fish;